mesonbuild/meson/docs/markdown/Reference-manual.md

   archived.
 Note that this runs the script file that is in the _staging_ directory, not the one in the source directory.
 If the script file can not be found in the staging directory, it is a hard error.
+The `MESON_DIST_ROOT` environment variables is set when dist scripts is run.
-This command can only invoked from the main project, calling it from a subproject is a hard error. *(since 0.49.0)* Accepts multiple arguments for the script. *(since 0.54.0)* The `MESON_SOURCE_ROOT` and `MESON_BUILD_ROOT` environment variables are set when dist scripts are run.
+  *(since 0.49.0)* Accepts multiple arguments for the script.
+  *(since 0.54.0)* The `MESON_SOURCE_ROOT` and `MESON_BUILD_ROOT`
+  environment variables are set when dist scripts are run.
+They are path to the root source and build directory of the main project, even when the script comes from a subproject.
   *(since 0.55.0)* The output of `configure_file`, `files`, and `find_program`
   as well as strings.
   *(since 0.57.0)* `file` objects and the output of `configure_file` may be used as the `script_name` parameter.
+  *(since 0.58.0)* This command can be invoked from a subproject, it was a hard error in earlier versions.
+Subproject dist scripts will only be executed when running `meson dist --include-subprojects`. `MESON_PROJECT_SOURCE_ROOT`, `MESON_PROJECT_BUILD_ROOT` and `MESON_PROJECT_DIST_ROOT` environment variables are set when dist scripts are run.
+They are identical to `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_DIST_ROOT` for main project scripts, but for subproject scripts they have the path to the root of the subproject appended, usually `subprojects/<subproject-name>`.

 - `add_install_script(script_name, arg1, arg2, ...)`: causes the script
   given as an argument to be run during the install step, this script